 The class teacher, Headteacher and the SENDCo will discuss the child's needs and what support would be appropriate.
-This will be carried out regularly throughout the year.
+These discussions are carried out regularly throughout the year.

 Different children will require different levels of support in order to help them make progress and achieve their potential.